-The Richard W. Riley College of Education (COE) recognizes faculty and staff diversity as an asset in preparing professionals to work in increasingly global environments.
-As a college we value multiple perspectives, life experiences, and backgrounds.
-When recruiting faculty, the College aims to ensure fairness, transparency, and equity in the search process.
-The College desires to hire the most qualified candidates as the outcome of the search process; however, to increase the probability of successful searches that result in a generally diverse faculty in the College, proactive steps will be taken in the recruitment process.
+The Richard W. Riley College of Education, Sport, and Human Sciences (CESHS) recognizes faculty and staff diversity as an asset in preparing professionals to work in increasingly global environments.
+As a college, we value multiple perspectives, life experiences, and backgrounds.
+When recruiting faculty, the college aims to ensure fairness, transparency, and equity in the search process.
+The college desires to hire the most qualified candidates as the outcome of the search process; however, to increase the probability of successful searches that result in a generally diverse faculty, proactive steps will be taken in the recruitment process.

-In keeping with the COE policies on the use of data for unit and program improvement, documentation of search processes and practices is maintained and regularly reviewed.
-The COE Diversity Committee will conduct an annual review of faculty recruitment practices which focuses on (a) the number of qualified diverse candidates included in searches, (b) success of recruitment practices in attracting diverse candidates, (c) strategies for encouraging more diverse candidate applications, and (d) success in hiring diverse candidates.
+In keeping with CESHS policies on the use of data for unit and program improvement, documentation of search processes and practices is maintained and regularly reviewed.
+The CESHS Diversity, Equity, Inclusion and Belonging Committee will conduct an annual review of faculty recruitment practices which focuses on (a) the number of qualified diverse candidates included in searches, (b) success of recruitment practices in attracting diverse candidates, (c) strategies for encouraging more diverse candidate applications, and (d) success in hiring diverse candidates.